 If the CA does not have a currently valid Audit Report indicating compliance with one of the audit schemes listed in Section 8.4, then, before issuing Code Signing Certificates, the CA MUST successfully complete a point-in-time readiness assessment performed in accordance with applicable standards under one of the audit schemes listed in Section 8.4.
 The point-in-time readiness assessment MUST be completed no earlier than twelve (12) months prior to issuing Code Signing Certificates and MUST be followed by a complete audit under such scheme within ninety (90) days of issuing the first Code Signing Certificate.

-Audits MUST be conducted for all obligations under these Guidelines, including timestamping and signing services, regardless of whether they are performed directly by the CA or by a Delegated Third Party.
+Audits MUST be conducted for all obligations under these Guidelines, including TSA and Signing Services, regardless of whether they are performed directly by the CA or by a Delegated Third Party.
 Functions performed by a Delegated Third Party MUST be included in the CA’s audit or the CA MUST obtain an audit report from the Delegated Third Party.
 If the opinion is that the Delegated Third Party does not comply, then the CA MUST not allow the Delegated Third Party to continue performing delegated functions.

 The audit period for the Delegated Third Party MUST NOT exceed one year (ideally aligned with the CA’s audit).